yitsheyzeus/thebook_src/holy_water,_sang_rael.md

 And so, walking on water, the Lamb gives you a little scroll.

-###The First Plague, now a *Blessing in Disguise* shows us that Exodus is truly designed to deliver this message, along with our modern culture--through our idioms, music, and purpose.
+### The First Plague, now a *Blessing in Disguise* shows us that Exodus is truly designed to deliver this message, along with our modern culture--through our idioms, music, and purpose.

-##At the foot of Mt.
+## At the foot of Mt.
 Sinai, a *miracle* is before you.

 In the Plague of Water to Blood (from Exodus, a "Blessing in Disguise"), God shows us the plan of turning the multitude to the family of Christ.  *Blood is thicker than water* and "Peace Frog" show us that the Plagues and the world is being prepared to see that the story of Exodus is a tool--one designed to show us God's plan is ancient; hidden away in a story of a battle between a miracle and visual parlor trick.
 The unearthing of this message is no parlor trick, it's not magic to see that this plan is laid out in Genesis, Revelation, and Exodus--nor that this might be the beginning of an acronym for the "GREAT HOLY LIGHT" that Dave Matthews *hungers for.*

 It's not as visual as Exodus depicts it, but it's more miraculous, and what it does for us is show a mastery of time, one that has been recorded in history and music--and is highlighted by religion.
 It shows us that this revealing is a true purpose of the stories, and that a grand design exists--and an Architect.
 Through our idioms we see that modern culture, too, is part of the design.
 Through the evolution of language from Hebrew to English and Spanish, that all of history is part of it.
 Through the books of the Holy Bible, the hand of the designer clearly shows us **this is the Apocalypse.**

-{% if gitbook.generator == "website" %}
+{% if 1 %}

 <iframe width="520" height="292" src="https://www.youtube.com/embed/oTTx2AY30rE" frameborder="0" allowfullscreen></iframe>